alc0ve/weather-app/README.md

 ## Installation

 I started this application with nothing.
 I created a directory for the entire application, then added appropriate folders and files.
 I started by creating and APIKey from the OpenWeather webpage that provides APIs.
 After, I had to append the APIKey to the geocode API URL to call and receive a response with longitude and latitude data from a given location.
 Once I was able to pull that data, I retrieved another URL to pull the forecast data.
 I created variables for the longitude and latitude values and placed them into the forecast API call URL to pull weather data for user input city.
 I created a loop that will run through data needed in place of the slots created to display weather information.
 A local storage was used to store inputted data to retrieve in the side column.
 Once I had the functions down, I was able to have user input a city and pull data from OpenWeather API!
+Bootstrap was used for CSS styling.

 ## Usage